Ellington man accused of human trafficking, housing "sex dungeon"

 On Tuesday, police arrested 46-year-old Simon Hessler, of Ellington.

+Early Wednesday morning, investigators were spotted digging through one of Hessler's businesses.
+They were at Vernon-New England Hospitality Management.

-He’s facing numerous charges, including risk of injury to a child, criminal attempt to human trafficking, second-degree sexual assault, promotion of child pornography and more.
+Hessler is facing numerous charges, including risk of injury to a child, criminal attempt to human trafficking, second-degree sexual assault, promotion of child pornography and more.

 Police said Hessler is the owner and manager of Baymont Inn and Suites in Manchester, where he allegedly was negotiating the delivery of a juvenile victim to his hotel property.